About Penthrox

 We use Penthrox when a patient needs pain control for up to 1 hour.
 For example during a short procedure (such as applying a cast) which lasts around 20 minutes.

-Pain relief continues for several minutes after stopping use.
+Pain relief is almost immediate and continues for several minutes after stopping use.

 Use with children